dhruv-m1/ninjachefs/README.md

 ## Features

-* Publiclly view shared recipes.
+* Publicly view shared recipes.

-* Fuzzy search recipes by name, author or diet.
+* Search recipes by name, author or diet (fuzzy).

 * Authenticate with 3rd party OAuth providers or a local username and password.

-* View recipes shared by yourself.

 * Pagination wherever a list/grid of recipes is displayed.